usatenko/car-steering-wheel-control-switch-keyboard/README.md

 - Connect pin 2 from SCS to ESP32 GPIO2

 Upload the code to ESP32 and that's it.

-You may need to adopt button values.
+You may need to adopt values that represent button values on line 18.